WOLFRAM LANGUAGE TUTORIAL

 Here are all the digits in the result.

-The fact that you can get spurious digits in machine-precision numerical calculations with Mathematica is in many respects quite unsatisfactory.
-The ultimate reason, however, that Mathematica uses fixed precision for these calculations is a matter of computational efficiency.
+The fact that you can get spurious digits in machine‐precision numerical calculations with the Wolfram Language is in many respects quite unsatisfactory.
+The ultimate reason, however, that the Wolfram Language uses fixed precision for these calculations is a matter of computational efficiency.

-Mathematica is usually set up to insulate you as much as possible from the details of the computer system you are using.
-In dealing with machine-precision numbers, you would lose too much, however, if Mathematica did not make use of some specific features of your computer.
+The Wolfram Language is usually set up to insulate you as much as possible from the details of the computer system you are using.
+In dealing with machine‐precision numbers, you would lose too much, however, if the Wolfram Language did not make use of some specific features of your computer.

-The important point is that almost all computers have special hardware or microcode for doing floating-point calculations to a particular fixed precision.
-Mathematica makes use of these features when doing machine-precision numerical calculations.
+The important point is that almost all computers have special hardware or microcode for doing floating‐point calculations to a particular fixed precision.
+The Wolfram Language makes use of these features when doing machine‐precision numerical calculations.

-The typical arrangement is that all machine-precision numbers in Mathematica are represented as "double-precision floating-point numbers" in the underlying computer system.
+The typical arrangement is that all machine‐precision numbers in the Wolfram Language are represented as "double‐precision floating‐point numbers" in the underlying computer system.
 On most current computers, such numbers contain a total of 64 binary bits, typically yielding 16 decimal digits of mantissa.